Acacia resinimarginea

-Acacia resinimarginea is a tree or shrub belonging to the genus Acacia and the subgenus Juliflorae that is endemic to western Australia.
+Acacia resinimarginea, also known as old-man wodjil, is a tree or shrub belonging to the genus Acacia and the subgenus Juliflorae that is endemic to western Australia.

 Description

 The tree or shrub typically grows to a height of 1.5 to 7 m with an erect habit and with straight trunks.
 It has glabrous and terete branchlets and resinous ribs when still immature.
 Like most species of Acacia, it has phyllodes rather than true leaves.
 The ascending to erect phyllodes have a linear shape and are quite straight and have a mostly rhombic cross-section with a length of 8 to 18 cm and a width of 1 to 1.5 mm.
 The glabrous phyllodes have a slightly recurved tapered point and resinous nerve at the apex of each of the four angles.
 It blooms from August to October producing yellow flowers.
 The simple inflorescences are found on stalks that are 2.5 to 6 mm in length.
 The obloid to short-cylindrical flower-heads are 6 to 15 mm in length and packed with golden flowers.
 The glabrous and chartaceous seed pods that form after flowering have a straight shape and are constricted between and raised over each of the seeds and have a length of up to 6 cm and a wisth of around 2 mm.
 The mottled brown seeds inside are arranged longitudinally.
 The seeds have an elliptic-oblong shape with a length of 2.5 to 3.5 mm with a crested apical aril.